singular-gpispace/pfd-parallel/README.md

 ```
 > ---
 >
-> After version 21.03 and above, this step can be omitted.
+> After version 21.03 and above, this `sed` step can be omitted.
 >
 > ---